Wicked weather images of a hot, smoky and stormy summer in the Lower 48

-The dramatic weather extremes of Summer 2021 are demonstrated in this series of images that meteorologists use to understand the atmosphere.
+The dramatic weather extremes of summer 2021 are demonstrated in these images that meteorologists use to understand the atmosphere.

-An off-the-scale deluge in New York City
+An off-the-scale deluge in New York

 Tragedy struck densely populated sections of the Northeast on Sept.
-1 as the remnants of Ida, once a Category 4 hurricane, interacted with a warm front over New York City.
+1 as the remnants of Ida, once a Category 4 hurricane, interacted with a warm front over New York.

-The storm dumped up to a foot of rainfall with rates locally exceeding 4 inches per hour atop soils rendered saturated by Tropical Storm Henri’s moisture just a week prior.
+The storm dumped up to a foot of rainfall, with rates locally exceeding four inches per hour, on soils rendered saturated by Tropical Storm Henri’s moisture just a week prior.
 The torrent led to a catastrophic round of flash flooding that swept away cars and engulfed basement apartments.

 This image from a forecast tool called MRMS-FLASH shows where flash flooding may occur via a metric known as unit streamflow, which approximates runoff.
-White pixels, representing off-the-scale value of this metric cover a wide swath of the New York City metro.
+White pixels, representing off-the-scale value of this metric, cover a wide swath of the New York metro.

 Off-the-chart heat anomalies in the Pacific Northwest